-The Network tab consists of one page in the basic and/or advanced mode in the serverbased application.
+The Network tab consists of two pages in the basic and/or advanced mode in the server-based application.
 The Network tab includes the settings on the SDTI network and Gigabit Ethernet network, both networks used for the backup and transfer of video and audio data.